leaders in plant-based nutrition

 Jane Esselstyn, R.N., spoke on the importance of heart disease above and below the belt.
 She covered how men who have significant heart disease often have erectile dysfunction.
 Women are a bit more complicated.
 While a women's sexual dysfunction isn't as obvious, Jane spoke about the inability to produce lubrication during sexual arousal is due to improper blood flow, and should be seen as a warning sign of women's heart disease.
 Later, she and her mother, Ann, demoed a few plant-based recipes, from their cookbook The Prevent and Reverse Heart Disease Cookbook.
 Jane and Ann, are a dynamic duo.
 Spend 2 minutes with either of them, and you'll be convinced to come to the plant-side!
 These women have more energy that a 2 year old!
 They conveyed the point that creating plant-based meals doesn't have to be complicated or time consuming.
 They prepared a delicious kale and bok choy salad (which we ate for lunch), a savory oatmeal (which I will be trying soon), how to saut? onions without oil (my fav!), and their hilarious stripping routine, of kale I mean!!!
 Their good humor and energy really engages the crowd!

 I also got to hear Dr. Michael Gregor speak this weekend in Buffalo, NY.
 Dr. Gregor, with humor and substantial research, makes the case for plant-based nutrition undoubtable.
 Dr. Gregor's work looks at all the latest nutrition research and creates informative videos, for quick and easy viewing.
 It is remarkable, with the weight of evidence from the scientific community that we have yet to recommend whole food, low-fat, plant-based nutrition to patients, as well as educating our medical students and future dietitians on the topic.
 He spoke about how most physicians don't give their patients enough credit to "handle the truth".
-If you 'd like to watch a version of the talk that I saw, click here.
+Watch a version of the talk about scientifically proven foods that prevent and reverse disease.
 While you won't be able to see all of the slides, most of the stats he quotes, and research cited, can be found in his new book, How Not To Die.
 Food as Medicine Dr. Gregor provides all of his information FOR FREE!
 The proceeds from his book go back to the foundation NutritionFacts.org, to further his mission to educate the public on nutrition and disease.
 If you haven't visited his site, you must!

 I highly encourage you to seek these speakers out when they come to a town near you!